rubyworks/rulebow/README.md

 ### States

-states are  conditions defined using the `state` method and a code block to express the condition.
-Usually they are given a specific name.
+States are  conditions upon which rule depend to decide when a rules procedure should run or not.
+States are defined using the `state` method with a code block to express the condition.
+General rules are given a specific name.

 ```ruby
   state :happy_hour? do